 - What do I have time to crochet?

 - What yarn will I use–color(s), thickness, texture?

-- What project supplies do I already have on hand and what will I need to buy
+- What project supplies–hooks, yarn, pattern and so on–do I already have on hand and what will I need to buy.

 Baby Justin is due the middle of July.
 And it will probably be 100+ degrees the day he’s born, so I don’t want to crochet any thing newborn size unless I use Super Fine yarns for a one-time use or special occasion item like his Christening outfit.
 Unfortunately, I don’t have the time to make a whole set.

-I’m leaning towards crocheting in a medium or chunky weight yarn and using bigger dimensions so Justin can get some good use out of his gift.
+So I’m leaning towards crocheting in a medium or chunky weight yarn and using bigger dimensions so Justin can get some good use out of his gift in the fall and winter for a year or two.
 Also, Justin arrives a month after the shower, so I don’t know if he’ll weigh 5 pounds or 10!

-To play it safe, I think I’ll crochet a larger-than-average-size baby afghan.
+To play it safe, I’m crocheting a larger-than-average-size baby afghan.

 When it comes to the dimensions for baby afghans, there are varied opinions about the “right” size and shape.
 To be perfectly honest, I’ve been crocheting for so long that I usually just eyeball my chain and stop when it looks long enough.
 Unless I’m following a specific pattern, in which case I count stitches carefully and keep a measuring tape handy.

-I’ve put some numbers together below as a general guideline.
+I’ve put some numbers together as a general guideline:

 - 14 x 17 inches security/cuddle blanket